Stability-AI/StableLM/README.md

 An upcoming technical report will document the model specifications and the training settings.

-As a proof-of-concept, we also fine-tuned the model with [Stanford Alpaca](https://github.com/tatsu-lab/stanford_alpaca)'s procedure using a combination of five recent RLAIF datasets for conversational agents: Stanford's [Alpaca](https://github.com/tatsu-lab/stanford_alpaca), Nomic-AI's [gpt4all](https://github.com/nomic-ai/gpt4all), RyokoAI's [ShareGPT52K](https://huggingface.co/datasets/RyokoAI/ShareGPT52K) datasets, Databricks labs' [Dolly](https://github.com/databrickslabs/dolly), and Anthropic's [HH](https://github.com/anthropics/hh-rlhf).
+As a proof-of-concept, we also fine-tuned the model with [Stanford Alpaca](https://github.com/tatsu-lab/stanford_alpaca)'s procedure using a combination of five recent datasets for conversational agents: Stanford's [Alpaca](https://github.com/tatsu-lab/stanford_alpaca), Nomic-AI's [gpt4all](https://github.com/nomic-ai/gpt4all), RyokoAI's [ShareGPT52K](https://huggingface.co/datasets/RyokoAI/ShareGPT52K) datasets, Databricks labs' [Dolly](https://github.com/databrickslabs/dolly), and Anthropic's [HH](https://github.com/anthropics/hh-rlhf).
 We will be releasing these models as StableLM-Tuned-Alpha.

 | Size | StableLM-Base-Alpha                        | StableLM-Tuned-Alpha                      | Training Tokens | Web Demo |
 |----------------|-------------------------------|-----------------------------|----------|----------|